Supporting schools to improve the health and wellbeing of children and young people

 Oral Health

-Tooth decay is a very common disease affecting one-third of young people aged 12-15 years, increasing to nearly one-half in young people living in areas of poverty.
+Tooth decay is often caused by having too much sugary food and drink and not cleaning your teeth and gums.
+Tooth decay is very common in children, affecting a quarter of 5 year olds, and one-third of young people aged 12-15 years, increasing to nearly half of young people living in areas of poverty.

 Young people with tooth decay often complain of toothache, loss of sleep and problems eating — which can impact on their overall physical health and mental wellbeing, as well as increasing school absences.